dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/howto-author-workflow.md

   }

   /**
-   * Terminates the workflow associated with the provided instance id.
+   * Terminate the workflow associated with the provided instance id.
    *
    * @param {string} workflowInstanceId - Workflow instance id to terminate.
    * @param {any} output - The optional output to set for the terminated workflow instance.